isomerpages/nlb-biblioasia/_oct-2009/European Perceptions of Malacca in the Early Modern Period.md

 Once again, we see a return to the standard descriptions of Malacca, that even in an account of its economic failure, it is referred to as the “magazine of the east” and in positive terms.
 Malacca’s ability to retain a positive image in European minds even as it was a poor investment merits further investigation, which I hope to pursue later.

-***The author wishes to acknowledge the contributions of Dr Merennage Radin Fernando, Senior Fellow, Humanities &amp; Social Studies Education, National Institute of Education, Nanyang Technological University, in reviewing the paper***.
+<i>The author wishes to acknowledge the contributions of Dr Merennage Radin Fernando, Senior Fellow, Humanities &amp; Social Studies Education, National Institute of Education, Nanyang Technological University, in reviewing the paper.</i>

 <br>
 <div style="background-color: white;">